 I would bring one more complete change of lightweight clothes for the last day in my backpack were I to do it again because of obvious reasons.
 This is tough and you are going to sweat, a lot!
-I also got wet using a lightweight rain jacket that wasn't fully waterproof.
-Big mistake.
-One of the best things I did bring though was a down vest that kept my core warm and dry always and mashed down to nothing in packing.
+Rain gear is a must, you never know in the Andes and you are in a cloud forest.
+One of the best things I did bring though was a down vest that kept my core warm and dry and mashed down to nothing in packing.
 And my shoes, of course, the single most important thing to get right, were waterproof and comfortable.

 We transfer from the Sacred Valley to the town of Ollantaytambo, where we have breakfast before arriving to the trail head.
 The town is bustling in the early morning as other porters are waiting for their groups to arrive.
 Vendors are setting up for business and the smell of breakfast is in the air.
-This is also an excellent place to get last minute supplies.
+This is also an excellent place to get last minute supplies, snacks, memorable photos.

 There is an incredible fortress in this town that served as a stronghold for the Manco Inca Yupanqui in the final days of the Spanish conquest.
-This impressive archaeological site will be visited on Day 2 of the program in the late morning and it is incredibly beautiful and not to be missed!
+This impressive archaeological site can be visited if you stay in Ollantaytambo a day before the trek or after.
+It is incredibly beautiful and not to be missed!
 Full of history and an amazing architectural feat of the Inca.
 It is also located in a town of original dwellings of ancient Inca times, still inhabited today.

 The trail evens out and it's flat and easy hiking for awhile.
 There are small houses along the way and villagers along the trail transporting animals and goods.